New algebras of functions on topological groups arising from G-spaces: Introduction

-Intuitively the dynamical complexity of a function $f \in RUC(G)$ can be estimated by the \emph{topological complexity} of the \emph{cyclic} $G$-flow $X_f$ (the pointwise closure of the $G$-orbit of $f$) treating it as a subset of the Banach space $RUC(G)$.
-This leads to a natural dynamical hierarchy (see Theorem \ref{r:hierarchy}) where $SUC(G)$ plays a basic role.
-In some sense $SUC(G)$ is the largest ``nice subalgebra" of $UC(G)$.
-It turns out that $f \in SUC(G)$ iff $X_f$ is a subset of $UC(G)$.
-Moreover the algebra $SUC(G)$ is \emph{point-universal} in the sense of \cite{GM} and every other point-universal subalgebra of $UC(G)$ is contained in $SUC(G)$.
-Recall that a $G$-algebra ${\mathcal A} \subset RUC(G)$ is point-universal if and only if the associated $G$-compactification $G \to G^{{\mathcal A}}$ is a right topological semigroup compactification.
+Intuitively the dynamical complexity of a function $f \in \RUC(G)$ can be estimated by the \emph{topological complexity} of the \emph{cyclic} $G$-flow $X_f$ (the pointwise closure of the left $G$-orbit $\{gf\}_{g \in G}$ of $f$) treating it as a subset of the Banach space $RUC(G)$.
+This leads to a natural dynamical hierarchy (see Theorem \ref{r:hierarchy}) where $\SUC(G)$ plays a basic role.
+In some sense $\SUC(G)$ is the largest ``nice subalgebra" of $\UC(G)$.
+It turns out that $f \in \SUC(G)$ iff $X_f$ is a subset of $\UC(G)$.
+Moreover the algebra $\SUC(G)$ is \emph{point-universal} in the sense of \cite{GM} and every other point-universal subalgebra of $\UC(G)$ is contained in $\SUC(G)$.
+Recall that a $G$-algebra ${\mathcal A} \subset \RUC(G)$ is point-universal if and only if the associated $G$-compactification $G \to G^{{\mathcal A}}$ is a right topological semigroup compactification.

-As an application we conclude that the algebra $UC(G)$ is point-universal if and only if it coincides with the algebra $SUC(G)$ and that the corresponding {\it Roelcke compactification} $G \to G^{UC}$ is in general not a right topological semigroup compactification of $G$ (in contrast to the compactification $G \to G^{SUC}$ determined by the algebra $SUC(G)$).
+As an application we conclude that the algebra $\UC(G)$ is point-universal if and only if it coincides with the algebra $\SUC(G)$ and that the corresponding {\it Roelcke compactification} $G \to G^{\UC}$ is in general not a right topological semigroup compactification of $G$ (in contrast to the compactification $G \to G^{\SUC}$ determined by the algebra $\SUC(G)$).

-For locally compact groups, $SUC(G)$ contains the subalgebra $C_0(G)$) and therefore determines the topology of $G$.
-The structure of $SUC(G)$ --- in contrast to $RUC(G)$ which is always huge for non-precompact groups --- is ``computable" for several large groups like: $H_+[0,1]$, $Iso(\U_1)$ (the isometry group of the Urysohn space of diameter one $\U_1$), $U(H)$ (the unitary group on an infinite dimensional Hilbert space) $S_{\infty}=S(\N)$ (the Polish infinite symmetric group) and any noncompact simple Lie group with finite center (e.g., $SL_n(\R)$).
-For instance, $SUC(G)=WAP(G)$ for $U(H),$ \ $S_{\infty}$ and $SL_n(\R)$.
+For locally compact groups, $\SUC(G)$ contains the subalgebra $C_0(G)$ consisting of the functions which vanish at infinity, and therefore determines the topology of $G$.
+The structure of $\SUC(G)$ --- in contrast to $\RUC(G)$ which is always huge for non-precompact groups --- is ``computable" for several large groups like: $H_+[0,1]$, $\Iso(\U_1)$ (the isometry group of the Urysohn space of diameter one $\U_1$), $U(H)$ (the unitary group on an infinite dimensional Hilbert space), $S_{\infty}=S(\N)$ (the Polish infinite symmetric group) and any noncompact connected simple Lie group with finite center (e.g., $\SL_n(\R)$).
+For instance, $\SUC(G)=\WAP(G)$ for $U(H),$ \ $S_{\infty}$ and $\SL_n(\R)$.
 In the first case we use a result of Uspenskij \cite{Us-un} which identifies the Roelcke completion of $U(H)$ as the compact semigroup of contracting operators on the Hilbert space $H$.
-In the latter case we use a result of Veech \cite{V}.
+For $S_\infty$ see Section \ref{Sec-S}, and for $\SL_n(\R)$ this follows from an old result of Veech \cite{V}.